Welcome to today's edition of the Rush 24-7 podcast.

 Parents may choose to send children to private schools.

-They may not, but this is their choice, said Susan Aspie, the education department spokeswoman.
+They may not, but this is their choice, said Susan Aspie, the Education Department spokeswoman.

-Well, Hosanna, you know, this is exactly the kind of thing that uh that I was hoping for, exactly the kind of thing that I thought the president meant, and you know the left isn't gonna like this at all.
+Well, Hosanna, this is exactly the kind of thing that I was hoping for, exactly the kind of thing that I thought the president meant.

-And by the way, before you cringe at this $7,500 per child, understand that in many states we're spending $12 and $15,000 per child in public school systems.
+And by the way, before you cringe at this $7,500 per child, understand that in many states, we're spending $12,000 and $15,000 per child in public school systems, New Jersey, New York, and a whole bunch of places.

 Now, this $7,500 is essentially a voucher, and the parents can take it and send their kid to whatever school they want with this money.

-This is uh this is fabulous.
+This is fabulous.

 Typical comment.

-Because Senator Kennedy knows that the last thing that needs to happen in this whole recovery is a demonstration of the worth and value and success of conservative policies in this area.
+Wine, Moan, because Senator Kennedy knows that the last thing that needs to happen in this whole recovery is a demonstration of the worth and value and success of conservative policies in this area.

 They know the score.

-They know the the circumstances of the schools they have to send their kids to, and I think it's fabulous.
+They know the circumstances of the schools they have to send their kids to.

-We're gonna keep our eyes on it.
+We're going to keep our eyes on it.

 The media now beginning once again to analyze and attack itself.

-This time ABC taking CNN to task over the numbers of children who have not been united with their families.
+This time, ABC taking CNN to task over the numbers of children who have not been united with their families.

 We'll be back.